kosik/dogej/docs/sira-ccc-implementation-plan.md

 The framework consists of two applications:

 1) The library that creates Equity records in a particular block-chain.
-At this time 3 blockchains are supported.
+At this time this only Bitcoin derived blockchains are supported, it is 38k froks, if you look on the official Bitcoin repository.
 The library itself is open source, thus can be extended by any new crypto or FIAT currency instrument.

 2) The Back-office application.
 The module is also an open source client-server application.
 It helps a merchant accept/reject new Buy orders and publish the resulting transaction in a blockchain.